Shalmaneser V: Conquest of Samaria and western wars

 The city of Samaria, capital of the Kingdom of Israel, was besieged and captured by the Assyrians in the 720s BC.
-The city's fall ended the Kingdom of Israel, and nearly thirty thousand Israelites were deported and resettled across the Assyrian Empire, as per the standard Assyrian way of dealing with defeated enemy peoples through resettlement.
-This specific resettlement resulted in the famous loss of the Ten Lost Tribes of Israel.
+The city's fall ended the Kingdom of Israel, which became the Assyrian province of Samerina.
+On the aftermath of the conquest, nearly thirty thousand people were deported and resettled across the Assyrian Empire, as per the standard Assyrian way of dealing with defeated enemy peoples through resettlement.
+This specific resettlement is the basis of the narrative of the Ten Lost Tribes.
 There exists some debate as to whether the Assyrian king who captured Samaria was Shalmaneser V or Sargon II.
 Both the Babylonian Chronicle and the Bible (2 Kings 17:3–6 and 18:9–11) clearly ascribe the city's conquest to Shalmaneser (the Bible records a siege lasting three years), but Sargon claims in several of his inscriptions that he was the one who conquered it.
 Various explanations have been proposed for the contradiction.

 The popular history author Susan Wise Bauer wrote in 2007 that Sargon might have finished the siege, which had been slow, inefficient and still ongoing at the time of Shalmaneser's death.
 Keiko Yamada and Shigeo Yamada wrote in 2017 that the explicit attribution of the city's capture to Shalmaneser by both the Babylonians and the Bible means that it is likely that the event took place in his reign.
 Their reconstruction of events place the beginning of the siege in 725 or 724 BC, and its resolution in 722 BC near the end of Shalmaneser's reign, and believe that Sargon's inscriptions relating to Samaria may be referencing another incident in which Sargon was forced to put down a large revolt in Syria, which involved the population of Samaria.
 If this hypothesis of two conquests is accepted, it is unclear which king was responsible for most of the resettlements, though it is clear from surviving inscriptions that Sargon took responsibility for it.
 The siege of Samaria was perceived by contemporaries as the most important event of Shalmaneser's time, as indicated by it being the only event mentioned of his reign in the Babylonian Chronicle, possibly partly because of its distance from Assyria.